Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 [^1]: [Gneuss and Lapidge, <i>Anglo-Saxon Manuscripts</i>, no. 378]([http://explore.bl.uk/BLVU1:LSCOP-ALL:BLL01017373831])
 [^2]: [Ker, <i>Catalogue</i>, no. 199]([http://explore.bl.uk/BLVU1:LSCOP-ALL:BLL01006720410])
 [^3]: A. P. Campbell (ed.), <i>The Tiberius Psalter, Edited From British Museum MS Cotton Tiberius C vi</i> (Ottawa, 1974).
 A facsimile of the whole manuscript has been published in Phillip Pulsiano (ed.), <i>Psalters I</i>, Anglo-Saxon Manuscripts in Microfiche Facsimile, 2 (Binghampton, 1994).
+[^4]: Elżbieta Temple and J. J. G. Alexander, <i>Anglo-Saxon Manuscripts, 900-1066</i> (London, 1976), no. 98.
-[^4]: Francis Wormald, ‘An English Eleventh-Century Psalter with Pictures: British Museum, Cotton MS Tiberius C. VI’, Walpole Society, 38 (1962), 1-14.
+[^5]: Francis Wormald, ‘An English Eleventh-Century Psalter with Pictures: British Museum, Cotton MS Tiberius C. VI’, Walpole Society, 38 (1962), 1-14.
+[^6]: F. E. Warren, <i>The Leofric Missal : As Used in the Cathedral of Exeter during the Episcopate of Its First Bishop, A.D.
+1050-1072, Together with Some Account of the Red Book of Derby, the Missal of Robert of Jumièges, a Few Other Early Manuscript Service Books of the English Church</i>, 1st ed., republished (Farnborough, 1968).
-[^5]: Black, Jonathan, ed.
+[^7]: Black, Jonathan, ed.
 “Psalm Uses in Carolingian Prayerbooks: Alcuin and the Preface to De psalmorum usu.”
 Mediaeval Studies 64 (2002): 1-60.
+[^8]: Fowler, 'An Old English Handbook'<!--GET FULL REFERENCE!! -->